 Ginny reached out and took Demelza's hand in hers.
 "Probably because I've been there.
 I know what it's like to be used as a tool of evil, to be used to hurt others.
 It gets inside you somehow, makes you feel..."
 She paused for a moment, as if trying to think of the right description. "...tainted.
 I'm not sure if it's something you ever fully get over, but you can come to terms with it.
 It does get easier, Demelza.
 You just have to find a way to forgive yourself, to accept that you may have made mistakes, but everybody does and that the evil you were used for is the fault of those who used you and not yours."

 Demelza bit her lip and turned her face away.
-She wasn't entirely sure she could accept that, not when she knew just what her so-called mistakes had revealed about her, a cowardice, which allowed her hurt others, solely so as to protect herself.
+She wasn't entirely sure she could accept that, not when she knew just what her so-called mistakes had revealed about her, a cowardice, which allowed her hurt others, solely in order to protect herself.